kumagai-group/pydefect/docs_rst/tutorial.rst

 reservoirs within the thermodynamics framework.
-To calculate a free energy of defect formation that is approximated with the defect formation energy in most cases, we need to determine atom's chemical potentials associate with creating the defect.
+To calculate a free energy of defect formation that is approximated with the defect formation energy in most cases, we need to determine atom's chemical potentials associated with defects.
-Usually, we consider the chemical potentials at the condition where competing phases coexist with the host material, which are determined from the chemical potential diagram.
+Usually, we consider the chemical potentials at the condition where competing phases coexist with the host material, which are determined from the chemical potential diagram (CPD).

-For this purpose, we create directories in :code:`competing_phases/`.
+For this purpose, we create directories in :code:`cpd/`.
-We can retrieve POSCARs of the stable or slightly unstable competing phases from `the Materials Project (MP) <https://materialsproject.org>`_.
+We can retrieve POSCARs of the stable or slightly unstable competing phases from `the Materials Project database (MPD) <https://materialsproject.org>`_.
 For this purpose, one needs `the API keys <https://materialsproject.org/open>`_ of the MP as mentioned above.
-Here, we obtain the competing materials with MgAl2O4 whose energies above hull are less than 0.5 meV/atom using
+We obtain the competing materials with MgAl2O4 whose energies above hull are less than 0.5 meV/atom using

 ::